 Column Description Note Robot Name The name of the robot (comprised of the robot type and robot number), for example TLD(3).
 Device Host The name of the device host where this robot is defined.
 Robot Type Type of robot that contains this volume.
-See "Media Manager Robot Types" on page 268 for a list of supported robot types.
+See "Media Manager Robot Types" on page 302 for a list of supported robot types.
 Robot Number Number of the robot.
 Volume Database Host The name of the volume database host for the volumes in this robot.
 Serial Number The serial number of the robot.
 Robotic Path Contains the path of the robot or is blank for remote robots.
-Robot Control Host Name of the host that is providing the robotic control.
-This column contains a host name only for robots where the robot control is handled by a different host than the host where the robot is attached.
-Applies only to NetBackup Enterprise Server.
-Port The SCSI port number of the robot.
-This column may be blank if there is a changer path configured for the robot.
-Applies only to NetBackup Windows servers.
-Bus The SCSI bus number of the robot.
-Applies only to NetBackup Windows servers.
-Target The SCSI target number (or SCSI ID) of the robot.
-Applies only to NetBackup Windows servers.